 However, we will continue to provide care that is essential to mothers and babies throughout this time.

-When women are admitted to hospital, we will be checking the temperature of birth partners and anyone with a temperature of 37.8 °C or above they will be requested to leave.
+When maternity patients attend appointments or are admitted to hospital, we will be checking the temperature of birth partners and anyone with a temperature of 37.8 °C or above will be requested to leave the hospital.

 Please be advised that our guidance may change on a daily basis as we continue to receive national updates.
 We appreciate your co-operation with the measures that we have put in place for your safety.